Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

 ## Procedure

-**Note:** Execute following commands as per CentOS 7.8 or CentOS 7.9 image with tag
+**Note:** Run appropriate tag as per OS required i.e. CentOS 7.8 or CentOS 7.9

 1. Run the following command to clone the CORTX repository: